One of Git’s powers is being able to “go back in time” to a previous version to undo a terrible mistake or simply to start fresh.

 Now, let’s undo some changes:

-git checkout -- main.py
+git restore main.py

-to reset to the file to the most recent version, in this case, the versionb424cc
+to reset to the file to the most recent version, in this case, the version b424cc

 main.py